lab-oak/oak/readme.md

 * a static library to quicly convert compressed training data into a python accessible buffer

-* a tool to compare battle networks with each other and pure MCTS
+* (TODO) a tool to compare battle networks with each other and pure MCTS

 * a tool for engine analysis of user defined positions